ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>

-## < The Typing of The Dead: Overkill > PC lightgun aiming sample config
+## < The Typing of the Dead: Overkill > PC lightgun aiming sample config

 Use the same config file as < The House of the Dead: Remake > and follow the instructions of lightgun aiming config.